matrix11061991/sujet-corrige-nsi-bac/README.md

 Matrix Tera

 # License
-This repo is under the MIT License.
+This repository is under the MIT License.